rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

-To make OCaml work smoothly with Javascript, we introduced several extensions to OCaml language.
-Those BuckleScript extensions facilitates the integration of native JavaScript code as well as improve the generated code.
+To make OCaml work smoothly with Javascript, we introduced several extensions to the OCaml language.
+These BuckleScript extensions facilitate the integration of native JavaScript code as well as improve the generated code.

-Like typescript, when build typesafe bindings from JS to OCaml, user has to write type declarations in OCaml, unlike typescript, user does not need to create a separate `.d.ts` file, the type declaration langauge is the same langauge in OCaml.
+Like TypeScript, when building typesafe bindings from JS to OCaml, the user has to write type declarations.
+In OCaml, unlike TypeScript, user does not need to create a separate `.d.ts` file, since the type declaration langauge is the same langauge in OCaml.

 The FFI is divided into components, one is binding to JS function, the other is binding to JS object.

 ## FFI to first order JS functions

-This part is similar to [traditional FFI](http://caml.inria.fr/pub/docs/manual-ocaml-4.02/intfc.html), syntax is described as below:
+This part is similar to [traditional FFI](http://caml.inria.fr/pub/docs/manual-ocaml-4.02/intfc.html), with syntax as described below:

 ```OCaml
 external value-name :  typexpr =  external-declaration  attributes
 external-declaration :=	 string-literal
 ```

-Users need declare types of the foreign function (JS function here) and gives it a type and customized attributes
+Users need to declare types of the foreign function (JS function here) and give it a type and customized attributes.

 ### attributes